johfst/streaminginstability/README.md

 Research code for upcoming paper on lunar formation via the streaming instability.
 All code is meant to work on the output of Athena, which can be found at https://princetonuniversity.github.io/Athena-Cversion/.
+This is, of course, not the *entirety* of the code used for the project, but it's what I'm using the majority of the time for now.
 Nothing here is guaranteed to work 100%: keep your bug swatter handy.

 ## Included files